507 STUDENT HEALTH AND WELL-BEING

 Some students may need prescription and nonprescription medication to participate in their educational program.

 Medication shall be administered when the student's parent or guardian (hereafter "parent") provides a signed and dated written statement requesting medication administration and the medication is in the original, labeled container, either as dispensed or in the manufacturer's container.
+Administration of medication may also occur consistent with board policy 804.05 – Stock Prescription Medication Supply.

-their own medications may self-administer their medication.
+When administration of the medication requires ongoing professional health judgment, an individual health plan shall be developed by the licensed health personnel with the student and the student's parent.
+Students who have demonstrated competence in administering their own medications may self-administer their medication.
 A written statement by the student's parent shall be on file requesting co-administration of medication, when competence has been demonstrated.
 By law, students with asthma or other airway constricting diseases may self -administer their medication upon approval of their parents and prescribing physician regardless of competency.

 Persons administering medication shall include the licensed registered nurse, parent, physician, and persons who have successfully completed a medication administration course reviewed by the Board of Pharmacy Examiners.
-A medication administration course and periodic update
+A medication administration course and periodic update shall be conducted by a registered nurse or licensed pharmacist, and a record of course completion kept on file at the agency.

 A written medication administration record shall be on file including: